adrianardnerg/notes/README.md

 # 2024-01-29
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to finish your tasks on time and meet your goals.

+# 2024-01-30
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

+This quote emphasizes that over-concern with optimizing code before it's necessary can lead to complex, hard-to-maintain software and might divert attention from more critical design aspects.
+It suggests that programmers should focus first on writing clear, correct, and functional code, then optimize only when profiling indicates a bottleneck or performance issue.
+This principle encourages better planning, simpler designs, and improved overall software quality.